 · Features Dual CPU connection

 Like every operating system, the gaming system also depends upon the CPU.
-However, it is not considered as the vital component for optimal gaming experience whereas GPU is.
-But we can't deny its role in a gaming system, because it is associated with all other parts, especially GPU.
+However, it is not considered a vital component for the optimal gaming experience, whereas GPU is.
+But we can't deny its role in a gaming system because it is associated with all other parts, especially GPU.

 Both are interlinked to each other.
-CPU can be considered as a manager to GPU, allowing it to perform the relevant tasks efficiently.
-Consequently, we can refer that GPU is responsible for high-end gaming performance and graphics, but the Intel Xenon CPUs help them to do so.
+CPU can be considered a GPU manager, allowing it to perform the relevant tasks efficiently.
+Consequently, we can infer that GPU is responsible for high-end gaming performance and graphics, but the Intel Xenon CPUs help them do so.

-If you want to buy a CPU that will be able to get most from its linked GPU; will Xeon be the best choice for it?
-Like other experts, our answer would also be the same i-e No, you can have more than that from even an oldest Intel Core i5.
-Additionally, due to the association of core series with a graphics card, the lightest i5 will hardly bottleneck even with the most powerful GPU known today – gtx 980ti.
+If you want to buy a CPU that can get the most from its linked GPU, will Xeon be the best choice?
+Like other experts, our answer would be the same, i-e No; you can have more than that from even the oldest Intel Core i5.
+Additionally, due to the association of the core series with a graphics card, the lightest i5 will hardly bottleneck even with the most powerful GPU known today – gtx 980ti.

-The Intel Xeon can be considered a great match for some gaming PCs; yet, Xeon processors can't be overclocked.
-Overclocking refers to the higher computing or steady experience than what it's developed for?
-Often gamers want to upgrade their system to an ultra-fast gaming system which is not so far possible by Intel Xeon CPUs.
+The Intel Xeon can be considered a great match for some gaming PCs, yet, Xeon processors can't be overclocked.
+Overclocking refers to the higher computing or steady experience than what it's developed for.
+Often gamers want to upgrade their system to an ultra-fast gaming system which is not so far possible with Intel Xeon CPUs.

 Their multitasking and ability to compute heavy games have made them viable for decent gaming performance.
-For this, you'll need to acquire a dedicated graphics card for smooth graphics and performance when pairing it with your GPU.
+When pairing it with your GPU, you'll need to acquire a dedicated graphics card for smooth graphics and performance.

-Note: While paring Intel Xenon Processor with the graphic card, you should always check for bottlenecks.
+Note: You should always check for bottlenecks while paring Intel Xenon Processor with the graphic card.

-We can conclude that buying a Xeon CPU will not worth it for an optimal gaming experience.
-However, you can still have a decent gaming experience on Xeon CPU, but only if you have the budget for it.
+We can conclude that buying a Xeon CPU will not be worth it for an optimal gaming experience.
+However, you can still have a decent gaming experience on Xeon CPU, but only if you have the budget.

-If you find this recommendation viable or already possess any experience while using a Xeon CPU, please let us know by commenting below.
-We'll be happy to hear out your expertise on Xeon as well.
+If you find this recommendation viable or possess any experience using a Xeon CPU, please let us know by commenting below.
+We'll be happy to hear about your expertise on Xeon as well.